 About Undergraduate Programs in Aviation at Purdue University

-Purdue University’s Department of Aviation Technology, one of 6 departments and schools in the Purdue Polytechnic Institute, is recognized worldwide as a leader in aviation education.
-All 3 of Purdue’s Aviation Technology undergraduate majors are world-class educational programs.
-Students can choose to specialize in Aeronautical Engineering Technology, Aviation Management, or Professional Flight.
-Take a virtual tour of the department, including Flight Operations, the Simulator Building, Terminal Building, Laboratories and Research Centers, and the Niswonger Building of Aviation Technology.
-You can also download our PDF Information Packet.
+Purdue University’s School of Aviation and Transportation Technology, one of six departments and schools in the Purdue Polytechnic Institute, is recognized worldwide as a leader in aviation education.
+All seven of Purdue’s Aviation and Transportation Technology undergraduate majors are world-class educational programs.
+Take a virtual tour of the school, including Flight Operations, the Simulator Building, Terminal Building, Laboratories and Research Centers, and the Niswonger Building of Aviation Technology.

 About the Faculty

-Purdue’s Aviation Technology faculty members have been conducting research involved with various aspects of flight technology as well as flight culture.
+Purdue’s Aviation and Transportation Technology faculty members have been conducting research involved with various aspects of flight technology as well as flight culture.
 Research areas include;

 - Biofuels testing and development